iverks/crysm/pets-guide/tutorial.typ

   ```
 ]

-== Generate a beamstop-file <section:generate-beamstop>
+== Generate a beamstop-file for the central cross <section:generate-beamstop>

-When using central cross correction #ref(<section:central-cross-correction>), a beam stop should not be necessary.
+When using central cross correction #ref(<section:central-cross-correction>), a beam stop for the central cross should not be necessary.
 If a beam stop mask is to be used anyways for the central cross, it can be created with `crysm` using the command `crysm pets-create-beamstop`.
 The command takes two parameters, image width and beamstop width.
 The image width is the width of the image after being corrected for the central cross.
 If using no additional pixels this is usually 512, and with an additional pixels value of 2 it becomes 514.
 The beamstop width is up to the user.
 The command is then `crysm pets-create-beamstop --image-width 514 --beamstop-width 6 beamstop.xyz`.